 Cloud file storage and collaboration tool used by Washington University.
 WUSTL Box is a secure and simple way to store, manage and access all of your digital files.
 The website is: https://box.wustl.edu/

 Washington University assigns all students, faculty and staff a WUSTLKey, which is used to log in to many applications and resources.
-You will receive information on setting up your WUSTLKey after you’ve been entered into the HR system.
+You will receive information on setting up your WUSTLKey after you’ve been entered into the Workday system.

 Teaching Responsibilities and Resources